Tloe/ItemsCatalog/README.md

 To test with a blank database either delete or make a backup of catalog.db.

+There is a requirement.txt file.
+Run the following command to install them with pip

+`pip install -r requirements.txt`

 Run the db_setup.py to setup the database model.

 `python db_setup.py`